component-driven/component-driven-development/src/exercises/exercise04/Readme.md

 ## Getting started

 Run `npm start` and navigate to _Exercise 4_ in the sidebar.
-Use files in the `src/exercises/exercise04` folder.
+Open `src/exercises/exercise04` in your editor.

 ## 4.1.
 Truncating long lines of text